Arif5533/Graduate-admission-outcomes-forecasting/README.md

 # Data and Preprocessing

 ## Dataset Overview
-The dataset is named `trial.csv` and contains the following features:
+The dataset is named `trial-2.csv` and contains the following features:

 - **GRE Score**
 - **Toefl Score**